How verification works

 A real browser tries it for you

 The important part: you don't write a single line of test code.
-Building automated tests usually means a developer has to write extra code, but Specnote just follows the steps in the scenario you've organized, so there's no need.
-The scenario itself is the test script.
+Building automated tests usually means a developer has to write extra code, but Specnote just follows the steps in the test you've organized, so there's no need.
+The test itself is the script.

 The browser runs in the same kind of environment a person sees on screen, so you get a result as close as possible to "doing it with my own eyes."